manni8436/hackvent-calendar/README.md

 * Lo-Res font-family was imported from [Adobe Fonts](https://fonts.adobe.com/).
 * Background image & reward images created using [Canva](https://www.canva.com/).
 * Door opening audio sourced from [Zapsplat.com](https://www.zapsplat.com/music/card-chocolate-filled-advent-calender-door-open/).
-* The inspiration for the color scheme was taken from the website [Sarah Renae Clark](https://sarahrenaeclark.com/25-christmas-color-palettes/)
+* The inspiration for the color scheme was taken from the website [Sarah Renae Clark](https://sarahrenaeclark.com/25-christmas-color-palettes/).
 * Content of the challenges was mode by the members of "Santa lil' Hackers".
+* To implement code editor was used [ACE](https://ace.c9.io/).
+* Icons were sources from [Font Awesome](https://fontawesome.com/).

 [Back to top](#christmas-hackathon)